One injured during multi-vehicle crash in Clayton

 Police said after the two cars collided, they went off the roadway and hit several trees.

-While those involved in the crash were seen walking around follwoing the incident, one of the driver's cars was cut in half.
+While those involved in the crash were seen walking around following the incident, one of the driver's cars was cut in half.

 -----------